 You probably have read that there is a movement in Sweden to make the country the first cashless economy in the world.
 ZDnet for instance ran the story today, but they have not been the first to do so.
-It actually dates back at least to 2010, when the New American published Sweden Considers Cashless Society.
+It actually dates back at least to 2010 when the New American published the article Sweden Considers Cashless Society.

 Before I take a look at why a cashless society is bad for the majority of people, I'd like to take a look at the other side.
 Who is advocating a cashless society, and why?

 As far as Sweden goes, it seems that a group of government officials, celebrities, and unions are pushing towards a cashless society.
 The core reason mentioned is a drop in robberies ever since the society turned to electronic transactions.
 According to information posted by the Huffington Post, bank robberies in Sweden are down from 110 in 2008 too 16 in 2011, and robberies of security transports are down as well.